ionic-team/stencil-site/docs-md/advanced/css-variables/index.md

 - Create a css file to hold your variable definitions.
 We normally recommend creating a `variables.css` file in `src/global/`
 - You can then put this config `globalStyle: 'src/global/variables.css'` into your `stencil.config.js` file.

-Thats it!
+That's it!
 Now you can start defining your variables.

 ### Defining CSS Variables